-- 1. Understanding God's People.
+1. Understanding God's People.
 How can the social science "frames" approach suggested by Ammerman inform your understanding of congregational ministry?
 How can Van Gelder's perspective on the congregation as a Spirit-led, missional community inform your understanding of congregational ministry?
-How do these two perspectives complement one another as you seek to develop a theology of ministry in a particular congregation? - 2.
-Understanding Shared Leadership.
+How do these two perspectives complement one another as you seek to develop a theology of ministry in your particular congregation?

+2. Understanding Shared Leadership.
 Reflect on the nature of team leadership in congregation.
 What are the benefits of team leadership?
 What are the challenges of team leadership?
-According to your understanding of Scripture and your denominational polity, how should a pastoral leader work fruitfully with the leadership board (elders/deacons/etc.) - 3.
-Transformational Change in the Congregation.
-Briefly describe the following four images of pastoral leadership in a congregation and explore which images are most appealing to you. - The Pastor as Missional Guide and the Congregation's Missional Posture - The Pastor as Multicultural Shepherd and the Congregation's Intercultural Posture - The Pastor as Multigenerational Guide and the Congregation's Intergenerational Posture
+In your congregation, how is team leadership at work?
+According to your understanding of Scripture and your denominational polity, how should a pastoral leader work fruitfully with the leadership board (elders/deacons/etc.)?
+How are conflicts currently handled by your leadership?
+What are some strategic ways that your team leadership can better resolve such conflicts?

+3. Transformational Change in the Congregation.
+Briefly describe the following three images of pastoral leadership, as evident (or not) in your congregation and explore which images need more development.
+What can your leadership do in order to facilitate transformational change in pursuing these pastoral images and congregational postures?

+- The Pastor as Missional Guide and the Congregation's Missional Posture - The Pastor as Multicultural Shepherd and the Congregation's Intercultural Posture - The Pastor as Multigenerational Guide and the Congregation's Intergenerational Posture